Earlier this month the USS Constitution Museum acquired a 1797 Almanack with an interesting link to USS Constitution‘s launch during that same year.

 It’s clear this person was somehow involved in shipbuilding in Boston in the late 18th century or had at least some familiarity with the building and launch of USS Constitution.
 So, the question remains: Who is this anonymous writer?

 After a bit of research into the names and events mentioned throughout the Almanack, we suspect the writer is perhaps Simeon Skillin, Jr. (abt.
 1756–1806), a prominent wood carver who managed a workshop along with his brother, John, in Boston’s North End.
 The brothers were in high demand among shipbuilders at the time and enjoyed a successful career.
-In 1796-1797 they were hired to carve Constitution‘s sternboard and the Hercules figurehead for her bow.1
+In 1796-1797 they were hired to carve Constitution‘s Hercules figurehead for her bow.1

 Skillin was married to Margaret Cazneau on October 1, 1782.
 The name Margaret appears several times in the journal (“Margaret and I…”), as do the names of Isaac and Captain Andrew Cazneau.
 The names John (the name of Simeon’s brother) and Simeon Skillin, III (the name of Simeon’s nephew) are also mentioned.
 Further research into Skillin’s handwriting will help us confirm the author’s identity.